 Right after takeoff from LAX, I noticed the pod wall made getting a DSLR and lens perpendicular to the window nearly impossible.
 Since this plane was meant for long flights at high altitudes (the flight preceding mine came in from Sydney, Australia), the multi-layered windows seemed particularly thick.

 I had started with the 135mm lens, which was physically long enough to force me to hold the camera at an angle to the window.
-Even though the ZEISS 135mm lens is one of the sharpest ever made, I could never make a sharp image with it on the plane.
+Even though the ZEISS 135mm lens is one of the sharpest ever made, I could never make a sharp image with it on the plane due to distortion from shooting at such an angle through the glass layers.
 I reluctantly abandoned it.

 When I got home, I looked at the images on my desktop monitor, and saw just a narrow band of focus on each image I made with that lens.
 Focus rapidly dropped off in either direction from that narrow band.
 All those window layers had increasingly distorted the image the further away from the focus plane you looked.